xzel23/utility/README.md

 - **Minimum Java version**: Java 21.
 Java 25 is required for `StreamGathererUtil` and dark mode detection.
   If your project uses Java 24, please upgrade.

-- **IBOM artifact:** A new artefact `utility-bom` has been introduced that specifies the version for all modules.
+- **BOM artifact:** A new artefact `utility-bom` has been introduced that specifies the version for all modules.

 - **Fixes and improvements:** Many small improvements and bug fixes across the board, both for correctness and